Interstate 66

-Interstate 66 (I-66) is an east–west Interstate Highway in the eastern United States.
+Interstate 66 (I-66) is a 76.32 mile east–west interstate highway in the eastern United States.
 The highway runs from an interchange with I-81 near Middletown, Virginia, on its western end to an interchange with U.S. Route 29 (US 29) in Washington, D.C., at the eastern terminus.
-Much of the route parallels US 29 or State Route 55 (SR 55) in Virginia.
-I-66 has no physical or historical connection to the famous US 66, which was located in a different region of the United States.
+The route parallels State Route 55 (SR 55) from its western terminus at I-81 to Gainesville, and US 29 from Gainesville to its eastern terminus in Washington.
+I-66 is unrelated to US 66, which was located in the Midwest-West region of the United States.

 The E Street Expressway is a spur from I-66 into the Foggy Bottom neighborhood of Washington, D.C.